SwiftKickMobile/SwiftAutoLayout/README.md

 ## License

-SwiftMessages is distributed under the MIT license.
+SwiftLayout is distributed under the MIT license.
 [See LICENSE](./LICENSE.md) for details.